 - Google Hangouts.

 While some degree of uniformity is essential to maintain a consistent brand, many would argue that Google have taken this a step too far.
-But from a UX perspective, why are these icons so important?

 Quick navigation between tabs

 If you’re anything like our web design studio team, your browser is a lot like your brain: running a thousand tabs at once.
 That’s great if you’re multi-tasking, but it does make those tabs look a little crowded.

 One way to navigate seamlessly from one tab to another is to look at the favicon.
 This tiny symbol is usually a thumbnail of the company logo.
 For example, you’d recognise the favicon in the Apple tab from a mile away.

 If all your icons look the same, this could potentially slow down the user experience.
 The same goes for storing bookmarks – users don’t want to have to read the tab.
 It should be instantly recognisable by a distinct symbol.

 Swimming in smartphone apps?
 With operating services adding updates like they’re going out of fashion, it’s hard enough to become accustomed to a new home screen.
 Add a whole suite of similar-looking app symbols into the mix, and you’re in for a swiping nightmare.